dvudd/CI_PP5/README.md

 * 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.

 ## Hypothesis and how to validate?
 * List here your project hypothesis(es) and how you envision validating it (them).
+### Quality
+Validated through a correlation study.
+- Findings indicate that the overall quality and kitchen quality of a house significantly influence the sale price.
+### Size
+Validated through a correlation study.
+- Results show that larger above-ground living areas and garage sizes positively impact the sale price.
+### Age
+Validated through a correlation study.
+- The property's age has an effect on its sale price.
+This indicates that the construction date of both the house and garage has an impact on the sale price of the property.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks